Online Course FAQs

 In some of h&h courses, students are required to participate in work placement where they develop and demonstrate the application of skills and knowledge in a workplace environment.
 The theoretical component of the course requires students to demonstrate knowledge, while the work placement component requires demonstration of practical skills in a real-life workplace situation.
 Work placement further provides students with the opportunity to work with other employees.
 By combining the theory and practical components of training, students gain valuable employability skills within a specific industry.

 Students have the option to organise their own work placement, otherwise college staff are happy to arrange placement in one of the many facilities that h&h have a relationship with.
 Trainers regularly visit students during work placement.

 Work placement hours are specific to some units of competency within the qualification and will be discussed when you start your studies.
 The following information outlines placement requirements by qualification:

 - Early childhood education and care services students are required to complete their work placement at a long day care centre, catering to age groups 0 to 6.

 - Aged care students are required to complete their work placement in a high care facility.

 - Disability students are required to complete their work placement at an approved organisation.

 Students should note that work placement may not be able to be commenced if assessments and all theoretical activities have not been completed and handed in.

-Prior to commencing work placement, students are required to complete a National Police Check (Aged Care and Disability students), Working with Children Check (Early Childhood Education and Care students) and complete First Aid.
+Prior to commencing work placement, students are required to complete a National Police Check for aged care and disability students, Working with Children Check for early childhood education and care students and complete first aid.
 All students are covered by the h&h Public Liability Insurance while on work placement.

 How do I get my results?